godot-dimensions/g4mf/specification/parts/mesh/topology.md

 This property allows preserving geometric information about polytopes and the connections between their parts.
 This is useful for DCC applications, and allows them to use G4MF as a save format.
 For example, Blender stores how faces connect to edges, therefore also storing how the faces connect to each other, preserving the topology of the mesh.
 Such information is useful for high-level operations like subdivision, smoothing, defining seams, and other operations that require knowledge of how the mesh topology is structured.

-This property is not needed to render a cellular mesh if the `"cells"` property is defined, since the `"cells"` property contains ready-to-use simplex cells.
-If the `"cells"` property is not present, the simplex cells can be computed from the geometry data, however this may be computationally expensive, especially for higher dimensions.
-When exporting a model to a final destination such as a game engine or other runtime, it is recommended to define the `"cells"` property, and the `"geometry"` property may be omitted to reduce file size.
+This property is not needed to render a cellular mesh if the `"simplexes"` property of the mesh surface is defined, since the `"simplexes"` property contains ready-to-use simplex cells.
+If the `"simplexes"` property is not present, the simplex cells can be computed from the topology's geometry data, however this may be computationally expensive, especially for higher dimensions.
+When exporting a model to a final destination such as a game engine or other runtime, it is recommended to define the `"simplexes"` property, and the `"geometry"` property may be omitted to reduce file size.

 Since the geometry accessor 0 refers to edges, the `"edges"` property MUST be defined and set to a valid value if the `"geometry"` property is defined and non-empty.
-If `"edges"` is not defined, and edges are calculated from the cells, this calculated data CANNOT be used as the edges referenced by the `"geometry"` property.
+If `"edges"` is not defined, and edges are calculated from the simplex cells, this calculated data CANNOT be used as the edges referenced by the `"geometry"` property, only explicitly defined edges can be used.

 ### Normals

-The `"normals"` property is an integer that references an accessor containing the per-boundary-vertex-instance normals for this surface.
+The `"normals"` property is an integer that references an accessor containing the per-boundary-vertex-instance normals for this surface's topology geometry.
 If not defined and the `"geometry"` property is defined, the geometry has flat normals.

 For 3D meshes, this refers to vertex instances on 2D faces defined in the `"geometry"` property.
 For 4D meshes, this refers to vertex instances on 3D cells defined in the `"geometry"` property.
 For 5D meshes, this refers to vertex instances on 4D cells defined in the `"geometry"` property.
 See [Topology Vertex Instances](#topology-vertex-instances) for more details.
 Also, see [Orientation of Geometry Items](#orientation-of-geometry-items) for information about calculating normals of boundary geometry items for use cases like determining if a cell is facing towards or away from a camera.